 The Board does not pre-evaluate criminal convictions.
 The evaluation is performed as part of the application process.
-Since the Board has the responsibility to protect the public, a primary objective of the Board is to ensure a thorough investigation of applicants for a registration or license are not issued to applicants who have criminal convictions substantially related to the practice of the professional license.
+Since the Board has the responsibility to protect the public, a primary objective of the Board is to ensure a thorough investigation of applicants for a registration or license who have criminal convictions substantially related to the practice of the professional license.
 For this reason, the Board evaluates all misdemeanor and felony convictions in the same manner for each type of professional license.
-Refer to Section 480 of the Business and Professions Code for acts that may disqualify applicant.
+Refer to Section 480 of the Business and Professions Code for acts that may disqualify an applicant.

 - All applicants are required under law to report all misdemeanor and felony convictions, EXCEPT for: